Mackenzie King Island

 Mackenzie King Island is one of the uninhabited Queen Elizabeth Islands in northern Canada.
 It lies north of Melville Island and south of Borden Island, and like them is divided when it comes to administration.
 Most of the island is in Northwest Territories, while its easternmost portion lies in Nunavut.
 The border runs along the 110th meridian west.

-Mackenzie King has an area of 5048 km2, 60 mi long in northeast or 47 mi in southeast and 60 mi wide, making it the 116th largest island in the world, and Canada's 26th largest island.
+Mackenzie King has an area of 5,056.2 km2, 60 mi long in the northeast or 47 mi in the southeast and 60 mi wide, making it the 116th largest island in the world, and Canada's 26th largest island.